Greetings, my good friends, thrill seekers, music lovers, and conversationalists all across the fruited plane.

 They don't talk about any other religion other than Christianity in this country.

-Um if if uh you know liberals look at evangelical Christians, the so-called Christian right, or uh any of these uh people who uh live what they hope is a godly life in public.
+If liberals look at evangelical Christians, the so-called Christian right, or any of these people who live what they hope is a godly life in public, why are they a threat to the Republic?

-Why these people are dangerous?
+Why, these people are dangerous.

-Why even some Republicans want to get them out of the party?
+Why, even some Republicans want to get them out of the party.

-We gotta fix this abortion problem.
+We've got to fix this abortion problem.

-We're never gonna win elections.
+We're never going to win elections.

 We've got to shut up these hicks that live in the South.

-All these Christian right people are destroying our party, so we can have liberals criticize religious people in this country left and right if they're Christian.
+All these Christian right people are destroying our party so we can have liberals criticize religious people in this country left and right if they're Christian.

 It's just simple fear.

-They're afraid of being critical or afraid of look at the look at the Dutch cartoon scandal.
+They're afraid of being critical or afraid of look at that.

 So there's your answer.